 He is also a contributor to the following books: Cao Peiling, ed., Comparative Government (Fudan University Press 1993, Chinese), Philip Norton and Nizam Ahmed, eds., Parliaments in Asia (Frank Cass 1999), Chung-Si Ahn, ed., New Development in Local Democracy and Democratization in East Asia (Seoul National University Press 2005), Su Shaozhi, et al, Hu Yaobang in the Heart of People [Renmin xinzhong de Hu Yaobang] (Mirror Books 2006, Chinese), Siu-Keung Cheung, et al, Marginalization in China:Recasting Minority Politics (Palgrave MacMillan 2009), Wang Jianwei, ed., Theories of International Relations (Guoji guanxi xue) (Beijing: Renmin University Press, 2010), Yang Jianli and Han Lianchao, ed., Saffron Flames: The Voice of the Tibetans (2012) and Wang Gungwu and Zheng Yongnian, ed., China: Development and Governance (2013).

 Dr. Xia is a special contributor to iSun Affairs weekly based in Hong Kong.
 He maintains a monthly column for the electronic journal China in Perspective (Zonglan Zhongguo) and writes for the BBC World Service Chinese Branch.
-He is also the Associate Editor for the quarterly Chinese journal, The Journal of Modern China Studies (Dangdai Zhongguo Yanjiu).
+Since May 2013, he has maintained a column for The World Journal (Shijie Ribao), the largest Chinese newspaper in the U.S. He is also the Associate Editor for the quarterly Chinese journal, The Journal of Modern China Studies (Dangdai Zhongguo Yanjiu).

 He was chosen as one of the "Top 100 Chinese Public Intellectuals of 2009" , "Top 100 Chinese Public Intellectuals of 2011" and "Top 100 Chinese Public Intellectuals of 2012" by The Boxun News Agency and as one of the "Top 100 Chinese Public Intellectuals of 2010" by The Zhengyou Jingzuo Research Group based in China.